![]() |

 1. If the returns are greater than the total cost (PC + VC), more resources can be used if more capital is available.

-Analysis of the first rule is that the farm operator will have the greatest profit and in case of second rule, the farm operator will have the smallest loss by continuing the farm operation.
+Analysis of the first rule is that the farm operator will have the greatest profit, and in the case of the second rule, the farm operator will have the smallest loss by continuing the farm operation.

 For example: Variable cost (VC) = 7